 The safety of EVRYSDI therapy for infantile-onset SMA is based on data from an open-label study in 62 patients (Study 1) [see Clinical Studies (14.1)].
-In Study 1 Part 1 (n = 21) and Part 2 (n = 41), 62 patients received EVRYSDI for up to 30 months (31 patients for more than 12 months).
-The patient population ranged in age from 2 to 7 months at the time of treatment start (weight range 4.1 to 10.6 kg).
+The patient population ranged in age from 2 to 7 months at the time of the first EVRYSDI dose (weight range 4.1 to 10.6 kg).

 The most frequent adverse reactions reported in infantile-onset SMA patients treated with EVRYSDI in Study 1 were similar to those observed in later-onset SMA patients in Study 2.
-Additionally, the following adverse reactions were reported in $\geq 10\%$ of patients: upper respiratory tract infection (including nasopharyngitis, rhinitis, respiratory tract infection), pneumonia, constipation, and vomiting.
+Additionally, the following adverse reactions reported in $\geq 10\%$ of patients were: upper respiratory tract infection (including nasopharyngitis, rhinitis), lower respiratory tract infection (including pneumonia, bronchitis), constipation, vomiting, and cough.

-Includes rash, erythema, rash maculo-papular, rash erythematous, rash papular, dermatitis allergic, and folliculitis.
+2 Includes rash, erythema, rash maculo-papular, rash erythematous, rash papular, dermatitis allergic, and folliculitis